telecombcn-dl/2017-dlai-team4/README.md

 * **Pooling** layer
 Then after repeating it a few times, the CNN is **Fully Connected** in order to classify the samples.
 Finally a **Batch Normalization** is applied.

-We operate an binary classification first.
+## Training

 Then from this, we apply this algorithm to the dogs samples.
 This experiment provides us great results!

 *RESULTS*

-## Training
+## Transfer learning

 Secondly, we use another tool ([Keras VGG19 starter](https://www.kaggle.com/orangutan/keras-vgg19-starter/notebook)).
 The data processed are the dogs samples.
 The main steps of the code:
 * the breeds are one-hot encoded for the final submission